-The Child Guidance Clinic's internship program trains interns in the areas of clinical and forensic assessment; evidenced-based individual and group psychotherapy; forensic-specific interventions (e.g., competency restoration, sex offender treatment); consultation/didactic training (e.g., annual forensic psychology conferences); psychological practice within a legal setting (e.g, court testimony, collateral interviews and consultation with attorneys and probation officers); and program evaluation to integrate research, theory, and practice.
+The Child Guidance Clinic's internship program offers training in clinical and forensic psychology.
+Interns receive training in clinical and forensic assessment, such as psychological, psychoeducational, adaptive functioning, violence risk assessment, competency for trial, and psychosexual evaluations.
+Interns receive training in evidenced-based individual and group psychotherapy, as well as forensic interventions (e.g., competency remediation, sex offender treatment).
+Interns receive didactic training in clinical and forensic areas (e.g., forensic, psychopharmacology, psychotherapy, and assessment seminars) and experience in psychological practice within a legal setting (e.g., providing court testimony in mock trials; trial preparation with Clinic staff; collateral interviews and consultation with attorneys and probation officers).
+Interns develop supervision, mentorship, consultation, and program evaluation skills to integrate research, theory, and practice.

-The Clinic provides clinical services to children and adolescents who are involved with the juvenile justice system in the District of Columbia.
+The Clinic provides assessment and therapy services to children and adolescents involved with the juvenile justice system in the District of Columbia.
 The Clinic's primary focus is assessment.
 99.5% of the juveniles served by the Clinic are African-American or Hispanic, due in part to the demographics of the District of Columbia.
 These youth frequently have histories of trauma exposure and come from underserved communities with increased rates of poverty, crime, underemployment, and community and/or domestic violence.
-Approximately 70-75% of these youth are male and 25-30% are female.
-Supervised clinical work (e.g., individual and group therapy) with young adults in the community is also provided to Clinic interns via the minor rotation at the Howard University Counseling Center.
-There are also opportunities for minor rotations and/or training in the Clinic's research lab and with other child-serving and/or law enforcement agencies in the DC area.
+Approximately 75% of these youth are male and 25% are female.
+Supervised clinical work (e.g., individual and group therapy) with young adults in the community is also provided to Clinic interns via the minor rotation with the Howard University Counseling Center.